gavinlyonsrepo/ST7735_TFT_RPI/README.md

 | 2 | ST7735R Green Tab | TFT_ST7735R_Green |
 | 3 | ST7735R Red Tab   | TFT_ST7735R_Red |
 | 4 | ST7735S Black Tab | TFT_ST7735S_Black |

+**SPI SPEED**
+Here the user can pass the SPI Bus freq in Hertz, Maximum 125 Mhz , Minimum 30Khz, The default in file is 8Mhz This option is optional if you don't call it Speed is set to bcm2835 constant BCM2835_SPI_CLOCK_DIVIDER_32.

 **Tested**